 Chemistry Now – Computational Chemistry

-This leaflet is aimed at the post-16 age group.
-It presents a case study of the development of derivatives of cinnamic acid as a repellent to dissuade birds from eating crops treated with it.
+This post-16 resource presents a case study of the development of derivatives of cinnamic acid as a repellent to dissuade birds from eating crops treated with it.
 It explains how chemists develop relationships between structural features and particular types of activity and how computer modelling programmes are used in this work.

 HEALTH and SAFETY